 Lowest team total: Zimbabwe’s score of 85 all out against West Indies is the lowest team total at Narendra Modi Stadium in an ODI match.
 During the 2006 Champions Trophy qualifying encounter, Chris Gayle took three wickets for just three runs as the Men in Maroon bundled out Zimbabwe within 30.1 overs.

-Best bowling figures: Mitchell Johnson’s 4/19 in a 2011 World Cup match against Zimbabwe is the best bowling figures at this venue in an ODI.
-The Australian pacer conceded just 2.03 runs as he, alongside Brett Lee and Shaun Tait, ripped through the Zimbabwe line-up to secure a 91-run victory.
+Best bowling figures: Prasidh Krishna’s 4/12 in the second ODI of a three-match series against West Indies in 2022 is the best bowling figures at this venue in an ODI.
+The Indian pacer ripped through the West Indies batting line-up and helped secure a 44-run victory.

 Author: William Paul